310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 I’m sure it won’t be too late to give up and run away *after* trying everything you can do first.
 {% endbubble %}

 {% bubble Madara hidden %}
 “Oooh?
 Interesting.
 What is it that you wanna try?”
 {% endbubble %}

 {% bubble Chiaki past %}
 I don’t have enough time to explain.
 The “Battle versus the Sea God” performance will end if we don’t go there soon.
 {% endbubble %}

 {% bubble Madara hidden %}
 “Battle versus the Sea God?
 Isn’t that the live show for executing the ‘Eccentric’, Kanata-san…?”
 {% endbubble %}

 {% bubble Chiaki past %}
 Mhm.
 I’m thinking of going there right now. …with Shinkai-kun.
 {% endbubble %}

 {% bubble Kanata past %}
 huh? me too? why? but wait, isn’t a Ship coming…? shouldn’t we Wait for it?
 {% endbubble %}

 {% bubble Chiaki past %}
-We’re not going to go on that ship.
+We aren’t going to go on that ship.
 Ah, no—maybe if this doesn’t work out, then we should rely on that plan, but— Nah, actually, I already feel like this isn’t going to work, since it’s something *I’m* trying to do.

 But!
 Shinkai-kun, you said it yourself, didn’t you?
 You said that if no one is in need of you, then you may as well not exist!

 But there’s no need to worry!
 Because I’m here!
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 whaa…?
 {% endbubble %}

 {% bubble Chiaki past %}
 I want to see you as an idol!
 I want to see the version of you that isn’t a God!